mike-u/EditChromeThemes/README.md

 If you have a .jpg you want to use instead, that's fine.
 Just paste it into the images folder and change the line of code in the manifest to refer to your .jpg instead.
 In this example, if you had an image called cat.jpg, you would change line 22 to `"theme_ntp_background": "images/cat.jpg",`

-## Confirming changes and using new theme
+## Loading your new theme

 To see how your new theme looks, you can add it to Chrome.
 To do this, you'll need to enable Developer Mode.
-Go to Your chrome settings (chrome://extensions) and check the Developer Mode box.
-Click **Pack extension** and a window will open allowing you to select your folder.
+Go to Your chrome settings (chrome://extensions) and check the Developer Mode box and restart Chrome.
+Click **Load unpacked** and a window will open allowing you to select your folder.
 Navigate to your extension's version folder and select it.

 ![](http://i.imgur.com/eipyXle.png)

-Click OK and then you are ready to **Pack Extension**.
+Click OK and your theme will be applied!
+Admire your new theme and give yourself a pat on the back - you just made your own awesome theme!

+#### .crx loading method
+You can build a .crx with the **Pack Extension** button.
 You will receive a success message saying that Chrome made you a **.crx** and a **.pem**.
-The .crx is your new theme!
-Go back to that folder and double click it, opening it in Chrome.
-There should be a message at the bottom confirming that you want to continue adding the theme - go ahead and click continue, then OK, and that's it.
-Admire your new theme and give yourself a pat on the back - you just made your own awesome theme!
+The .crx is your new theme.
+Since Chrome v75 loading locally-packed .crx extensions via left-click/opening in Chrome is blocked.
+If you'd like to share your theme, you can zip your version folder and have other people unzip it and load unpacked.
+Alternatively, a workaround is to drag and drop the .crx into the Chrome window, this appears to bypass the security checks for now (as of v99/early 2022).